• Skip to primary navigation

 • Mix all the sauce ingredient together and set aside.

 • Pour the sauce over the Brussels sprouts and continuously stir through for approximately 2-3 minutes.
-Turn heat to medium-high and sprinkle corn starch on top, stir through until the corn starch dissolves.
-Continually stir until the sauce has become thick and sticky, brussels sprouts should be cooked firm to the bite.
+Turn heat to medium-high and sprinkle cornstarch on top, stir through until the cornstarch dissolves.
+Continually stir until the sauce has become thick and sticky, Brussels sprouts should be cooked firm to the bite.
 Best served immediately.

 Video